-- The economic benefits of the Artificial Insemination and Pregnancy Determination Schools were measured in terms of the potential increase in net returns resulting from the adoption and implementation of selected beef cattle management practices. - Program evaluation results indicate an estimated increase in net returns of \$67.32 per head of cattle associated with using AI practices.
-For the 20,915 head of cattle managed by 286 participants in 2017, the economic benefit for those adopting AI practices was \$622,000. - Since 2007, the program has reached 2,500 participants, who manage 262,000 head of cattle.
-Cumulative benefits of the program are an estimated \$6.3 million.
+- The economic benefits of the Artificial Insemination and Pregnancy Determination Schools were measured in terms of the potential increase in net returns resulting from the adoption and implementation of selected beef cattle management practices. - Program evaluation results indicate an estimated increase in net returns of \$67.32 per head of cattle associated with using Al practices.
+For the 16,100 head of cattle managed by 186 participants in 2021, the economic benefit for those adopting Al practices was \$479,000. - For the 300,000 head of cattle managed by all program participants since the program's inception, the total increase in net returns is an estimated \$8.1 million.